take0x/AttractingContributors-Vegetable/README.md

 https://github.com/NAIST-SE/AttractingContributors/discussions/4 (Discussion)

-# What device do you like ?
+# What is your favourite game?
 # List
-1. iPhone
+1. League of Legends